dondi/GRNsight-archive/documents/developer_documents/testing_script_generator/GRNsightTestingDocument.md

 - Node coloring should become disabled, and Node Coloring Toggle Button text in sidebar menu should toggle off, if expression data sheets are present in input workbook
 - The viewport size should automatically be set to the size of the browser window
 - The graph should be allowed to extend past the viewport

+### Test 61

+Instructions:

+- Sidebar Menu: Export -› Export Data - "TO Excel"
+- Sidebar Menu: Export -> Export Image - "To Pdf"
+- Sidebar Menu: Export -> Print

+Results:

+- An excel file with the data selected should be downloaded, and exported to your device
+- A pdf file with the graph picture should be downloaded onto device.
+- A pdf of the graph selected should be able to get printed.